MicrosoftDocs/well-architected/well-architected/service-guides/application-insights.md

 > [!div class="checklist"]
 >
 > * **Review [Azure Monitor pricing](https://azure.microsoft.com/pricing/details/monitor/) to create a cost model.** Estimate the initial cost, run rates, and ongoing costs by using the [pricing calculator](https://azure.microsoft.com/pricing/calculator/).
 Notice that Application Insights is billed through the Log Analytics workspace into which its log data ingested.
-To reduce costs, use [sampling](/azure/azure-monitor/app/sampling) on an Application Insights-level to reduce data traffic, data, and storage costs, while preserving a statistically correct analysis of application data.
 >
+> * **Tune the amount of data collected.** Use [sampling](/azure/azure-monitor/app/sampling) on an Application Insights-level to reduce data traffic and storage costs while preserving a statistically correct analysis of application data.
+>
-> > * **[Set a daily cap](/azure/azure-monitor/logs/daily-cap#set-the-daily-cap) to limit unplanned charges for your workspace.** If you have a workspace-based Application Insights (recommended), use the daily cap in workspace to limit ingestion and costs instead of using the cap in Application Insights.
+> * **[Set a daily cap](/azure/azure-monitor/logs/daily-cap#set-the-daily-cap) to limit unplanned charges for your workspace.** If you have a workspace-based Application Insights (recommended), use the daily cap in workspace to limit ingestion and costs instead of using the cap in Application Insights.
+>
 > * **Regularly review costs like regional pricing and available pricing tiers.** The most significant charges for most Azure Monitor implementations are typically ingestion and retention of data in your Log Analytics workspaces.
 For more information, see [Azure Monitor Logs cost calculations and options](/azure/azure-monitor/logs/cost-logs) or visit the [Cost Optimization section](azure-log-analytics.md#design-checklist-for-cost-optimization) in the Log Analytics service guide.
 >
 > * **Regularly remove or optimize legacy, unneeded, and underutilized components of your application monitoring solution.** [Edit ApplicationInsights.config](/azure/azure-monitor/app/configuration-with-applicationinsights-config) to turn off collection modules that you don't need.
 For example, you might decide that performance counters or dependency data aren't required.
 Use telemetry filters or processors in code to help optimize component costs by not logging or sampling irrelevant calls.